 The assumptions shown above pertain to the actuarial valuation as of January 1, 2017 and the associated Actuarially Determined Contribution for the year ending December 31, 2018.
 Following a regularly scheduled experience study in 2018, the Board adopted a new assumption set for first use in the January 1, 2019 valuations.
-Due to the biennial valuation process, the new assumptions will first apply to the January 1, 2019 Volunteer valuations.
+This new assessment is used in determining the net pension liability as of December 31, 2018 and as of December 31, 2019.